 All about the classics?
 Us, too!
 That’s why we’re recommending this French twist hairstyle.
 This ‘do works for any special occasion, including prom!
 Add texture to your hair if you want a more laid back style.
 You can even pop in a simple three-strand braid for extra flair.

-If you love the idea of a French twist but want to so off all of that length, opt for this French twist ponytail.
+If you love the idea of a French twist but want to let out some of that princess-like length, opt for this French roll ponytail.

 While we’re discussing the classics, who could forget about the blowout?
-This is one that can be done at home easily or left to the hands of a seasoned pro.
-If you’re thinking of blowing out your hair, be sure to use a heat protectant like Redken Pillow Proof Express Blow Dry Primer.
-This formula strengthens and protects hair from heat up to 450 degrees so damaged hair doesn't get worse, it repairs breakage as well, so strands become stronger.
+This one can be done at home easily or left to the hands of a seasoned pro.
+If you’re thinking of blowing out your hair, use a heat protectant like Kérastase Resistane Ciment Thermique Blow Dry Primer.
+This primer not only preps protects hair from heat up to 450 degrees so damaged hair doesn't get worse, it repairs breakage as well, so strands become stronger.

 Half-Up Bouffant Ponytail

 Dress up your half-up hairstyle by teasing your crown for extra volume and wrapping a 2-inch section of hair around your hair tie.